Josh Rojas Player Props: Mariners vs. Orioles

-On Friday, Josh Rojas (.097 on-base percentage in past 10 games, 179 points below season-long percentage) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 10:10 PM ET.
+On Sunday, Josh Rojas (batting .071 in his past 10 games) and the Seattle Mariners play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-1) against the Orioles.

 Josh Rojas Game Info & Props vs. the Orioles